Day 1: Madang, Papua New Guinea

 Honiara was founded as a military base during World War II and was witness to the Naval Battle of Guadalcanal.
 Tour Honiara, visiting historical sites including Henderson Airfield, war memorials and the open-air war museum while the birders head to the rain-forested slopes of Mount Austen in search of some of the Solomon Islands’ most spectacular birds including the Solomon Sea Eagle.

-For those disembarking a transfer to your hotel or the airport will conclude your voyage.
+A transfer to your hotel or the airport will conclude your voyage.

 On this voyage we offer a unique kayaking experience.
 There is no better way to fit in with the locals, often paddling in their own dugouts, and to experience the stunning coral reefs.
 These self propelled craft allow you to enjoy exploratory excursions through a tropical paradise, interact with the locals and discover at a different pace, sometimes beyond the reach of our Zodiacs.